pesterhazy/boot-fmt/README.md

 `-f` can be files or directories.
 Directories are scanned recursively for Clojure(Script) source files.

-Specify the opeartion using the `--mode` paramter:
+Specify the operation using the --mode paramter:

+--mode print (default)

-- `--mode print` (default): print reformatted code to standard output
+Print reformatted code to standard output

+--mode diff

-- `--mode diff`: if reformatted code is different from original, print diff to standard output.
+When reformatted code is different from original, print diff to standard output.

+--mode list

-- `--mode list`: where reformatted code is different from original, print filename standard output.
+Where reformatted code is different from original, print filename standard output.

+--mode overwrite

-- `--mode overwrite`: overwrite files with reformatted code.
-As this is a potentially dangerous operation, you need to specify the `--really` flag in addition to setting `--mode`.
+Overwrite files with reformatted code.
+As this is a potentially dangerous operation, you need to specify the --really flag in addition to setting the --mode parameter

 ## Author